cthoyt/cthoyt.github.io/_posts/2023-06-22-wikidata-publishers.md

 Note that this query takes a while to run and may time out since there are on the scale of 100K journals.

-Journals might have multiple [International Standard Serial Numbes (ISSNs)](https://bioregistry.io/registry/issn) because a different one is assigned to the print and electronic versions of the journal, among other things.
+Journals might have multiple [International Standard Serial Numbers (ISSNs)](https://bioregistry.io/registry/issn) because a different one is assigned to the print and electronic versions of the journal, among other things.

 ## Publishers